-Push-ups are not my strong suit.
+Push ups are not my strong suit.
 I can do a few more than I used to be able to do but I am not winning any push-up contests anytime soon.

-However, push-ups are considered one of the best full-body exercises you can perform that works nearly every muscle of the upper body.
+However, push ups are considered one of the best full-body exercises you can perform that works nearly every muscle of the upper body.
 They hit the chest, back, triceps, shoulders and biceps while also hitting your core.

-Three variations of push-ups
+Three push up variations

 Begin in a plank position with your feet hip-width apart and hands in line with your chest.